 Netflix’s latest hit has seriously put ‘dark tourism’ on the map with search results in the UK increasing by a whopping 1000 per cent since it launched!

-If you’d prefer to explore for yourself rather than just ‘Netflix and Chill’ we’ve created the ultimate list of macabre attractions.
+If you’d prefer to explore for yourself rather than just ‘Netflix and Chill’ we’ve created with the help of We Are Promotional the ultimate list of macabre attractions.
 So forget your beach towel and pack the tissues as we take you on the REAL tour of Europe - the one that’s not in the guidebooks!

 1. Costa Concordia Shipwreck, Italy